© 2026 WUOT

 Search results for

 • Dr. Carole Myers and State Senator Richard Briggs discuss key health issues in Tennessee, ahead of the 2026 Tennessee Legislative Session.
+This episode is part 2, of a two-part discussion.

 • HealthConnections is the show about people health and policy.
 I'm Dr Carole Myers.
 Late in 2025 Tennessee was awarded a federal Rural Health Transformation Grant.
 Today, I'm joined by Dr Matt Harris.